 For many clinics, blues, greens, and purples are difficult to remove.
 However, Removery has the color tattoo removal technology to effectively remove all colors of tattoo ink.
 Recent evolutions in laser tattoo removal equipment allow us to handle any type of tattoo from any client who comes into our clinic.
 Our laser technology treatments can remove all shades of blue, green, and purple, including turquoise, teal, lime green, and more.

 Tattoo size also influences tattoo removal pricing, as larger tattoos take more time to remove tattoo ink across more surface area.

 Your tattoo’s location on your body plays a big role in determining laser tattoo removal costs as well.
 Why?
 Location affects how long the tattoo takes to remove (i.e., how many sessions you need).
 When a tattoo is faded through laser-removal treatments, the pigment in the subcutaneous layer of skin called the dermis is broken up.
 Then, the white blood cells work to purge the small ink particles from the skin.

 Certain areas of the body have more blood flow because they’re closer to the heart, which speeds this process along.
 That means the body flushes out the tattoo ink more efficiently after laser treatments.
 For example, removal tends to be faster on the torso, neck, and upper arms than on the fingers or toes.
 Tattoos on the extremities—the hands, lower arms and legs, and feet—usually take longer to fade because they don’t receive as much blood flow.
-The cost of tattoo removal can fluctuate depending on these circulation differences.
+The price of tattoo removal can fluctuate depending on these circulation differences.

 Up to 1 sq.in., about the size of a quarter